AdobeDocs/experience-manager-screens.en/help/user-guide/bulk-offline-update.md

    **Project Path** Specify the path of your AEM Screens project.
 The path is usually `/content/screens/<Name of your project>`.

    *For example*, `/content/screens/we-retail`.
-You can find this path in the URL by selecting any project under AEM Screens (do not click the icon).
+You can find this path in the URL by selecting any project under AEM Screens (do not select the icon).

    >[!NOTE]
    >